pcfreak30/skyd/modules/transactionpool/README.md

    - The [New Peer Share](#peer-share) subsystem will use `callBroadcastTransactionSet` to send new peers transactions that they may be missing.
+ - `callUnconditionalBroadcast` can be used to send a transaction to a peer, bypassing the filter.
+The transactions will be sent even if they are in the filter, and then the transactions will be added to the filter to guard against future automated broadcasts.
+   - [Core](#core) uses `callUnconditionalBroadcast` to expose an export to the user that allows them to broadcast a transaction explicitly.
+This call is unconditional because it will typically be used during debugging and troubleshooting, and therefore should be stronger than the automated actions.

 ##### TODOs
  - TODO: Eventually the subsystem will be able to catalog incoming transactions.